-Christopher D. Frey is a partner in the Litigation Department and focuses his practice on white-collar matters, regulatory investigations and enforcement proceedings, internal investigations, and high-stakes litigation.
+Christopher D. Frey, a former federal prosecutor and a partner in the Litigation Department, focuses his practice on white-collar and regulatory defense, government and internal investigations and complex litigation.

 From 2014 to 2015, Chris served as Associate Counsel in the Office of the White House Counsel.
 In that capacity, Chris helped develop and execute the White House’s response to various Congressional investigations, and provided legal and strategic advice to White House staff and Executive Branch officials on compliance, oversight and risk management issues.

 - A significant Japanese financial institution in U.S. regulatory proceedings;

 - A Japanese company in connection with an investigation conducted by a multilateral development bank of potential corruption issues;

 - Japanese companies in Foreign Corrupt Practices Act investigations;

 - A major Japanese conglomerate and its U.S. subsidiary in a U.S. regulatory investigation; and